 The Contractor will also be responsible for promoting the Child’s engagement in Aftercare services after Transition.
 This means including Aftercare in Transition activities so that Aftercare supports can best aid Transition from SAL to the setting most fitting as the Youth enters adulthood.

-The Agency seeks greater Placement stability for Children placed in SAL, the Contractor shall promote a Child’s retention in SAL Placement until the age of 18, unless the Child can appropriately return to a Family Placement before that time.
+The Agency seeks greater Placement stability for Children placed in SAL, the Contractor shall promote a Child’s retention in SAL Placement until the age of 18, or older as permitted by law and regulations, unless the Child can appropriately return to a Family Placement before that time.
 The Agency has developed performance measures for Placement stability, Aftercare engagement, Life Skills attainment, and increasing positive informal supports.

 The following Table shows the Children in Supervised Apartment Living Foster Care in SFY17-SFY21.